Live Webinar for Pediatric Therapists. Complete both Sessions for 11 Contact Hours (1.1 CEUs)

 Registration includes access to both sessions and handouts.
 Please download Brochure for full schedule.

-SAVE $20 when you register before February 6, 2024.
+SAVE $20 when you register by February 6, 2024.
 Use coupon code EARLYBIRD20 at check out.

-- Apply skilled clinical reasoning in sensorimotor therapeutic interventions.
+- Learn how to apply skilled clinical reasoning in sensorimotor therapeutic

-- Explain evidence-based rationale for chosen therapeutic techniques to improve caregiver, team, and administrative communication and understanding.
+- Explain evidence based rationale for chosen therapeutic techniques to

 If you enjoy studying with Liesa Ritchie-Persaud, you may enjoy this on-demand offering: